hutscape/cactus/readme.md

 ## Getting started

-1. Setup an [IFTTT webhook](https://ifttt.com/services/maker_webhooks) to get a POST request and add a row to a Google Spreadsheet
+1. Setup an [IFTTT webhook](https://ifttt.com/services/maker_webhooks) to receive a POST request with data and add a row to a Google Spreadsheet

     ![](firmware/ifttt.png)
 1. Connect the [hardware](hardware) components